Top 10 Things to Do and See in Newport, or (Based on Our Experience)

 In addition, the merchant’s association puts on many events throughout the year that sound like something worth checking out!
 In March they have a mystery weekend, in July they have a clambake and seafood barbeque event, and in December they have a Christmas celebration.

-The beach is open year-round and public access is free.
-The businesses in the area set up their own hours and, like most places along the coast, the winter hours are reduced due to the weather and the smaller number of visitors.
+The beach is open year-round, and public access is free.
+The businesses in the area set up their hours, and, like most places along the coast, the winter hours are reduced due to the weather and the smaller number of visitors.

 8. Cape Foulweather

-Way back in 1778, this location was named by Captain Cook because of the fierce weather and rough ocean conditions he encountered at the time.
+Way back in 1778, Captain Cook named this location because of the fierce weather and rough ocean conditions he encountered at the time.
 The name Foulweather does not make this seem like a destination that should be on this list, but it would be a shame for you to miss this picturesque spot!

 Cape Foulweather, Oregon USA | Photo by Kirt Edblom

-Yes, in the winter the storms cause the ocean to become a bit wild.
-The rest of the year the weather is usually gorgeous, and the views are picturesque.
+Yes, in the winter, the storms cause the ocean to become a bit wild.
+For the rest of the year, the weather is usually gorgeous, and the views are picturesque.
 Its location 500 feet above the ocean gives visitors a chance to view bald eagles and gray whales and even a good view of the Devil’s Punchbowl (#3 on this list).

 Located within the Otter Crest State Scenic Viewpoint Park, there is also an indoor viewing and interpretation center called “The Lookout.”
 This was once a gift shop, and souvenirs can still be purchased, but now it is an indoor area you can escape to if the weather gets bad.

 The park is open year-round and is free to the public.
-The gift shop’s hours vary based on the season and you can check the website for when it is open and for detailed information about the area.
+The gift shop’s hours vary based on the season, and you can check the website to see when it is open and for detailed information about the area.

 9. Yaquina Bay Bridge